sideroff/shop/README.md

 ### Frontend
+#### Imports / Exports
+Imports should be ordered: npm installed packages come first seperated by an empty line with the local files

 #### Folder structure
 The application uses a variation of 'Atomic design' by Brad Frost.
 The difference between the original and this is that here we don't have templates, but have added a root category.